Let yourself be surprised: discover the Cicadella dress

 Play the sophistication card with a long, structured coat, beautiful beige pants and heels

-Choosing to play on a masculine/feminine look in a lace blouse and khaki cargo pants
+Choose to play on a masculine/feminine look in a lace blouse and khaki cargo pants

-Emilie is wearing the Cicadella long-sleeved blouse in Cinnamon lace and cotton voile with matching Wink Mat buttons , the Tremplin pants in Kaki cotton satin with matching Dot buttons .
+Emilie is wearing the Cicadella long-sleeved blouse in Cinnamon lace and cotton voile with matching Wink Mat buttons , the Tremplin pants in Khaki cotton satin with matching Dot buttons .
 She is wearing the blouses and dress in size 36 and the Tremplin and Brooklyn pants in size 34.

 Have a nice day!